nigar-azhar/MERLIN-endless-runner/README.md

   --frame_size FRAME_SIZE
                         size of game frame in pixels --time_budget HOURS
-                        number of hours to run the agent
+                        number of hours to run the random agent
 ```

 # Parameters specifications for MERLIN agent